Solomon Adler

 Solomon Adler (August 6, 1909 – August 4, 1994) worked as U.S. Treasury representative in China during World War II.

 Adler was identified by Whittaker Chambers and Elizabeth Bentley as a Soviet spy and resigned from the Treasury Department in 1950.
 After several years teaching at Cambridge University in England, he returned to China, where he resided from the 1960s to his death, working as a translator and economic advisor.

-From the early 1960s, Adler was also affiliated with the International Liaison Department, an important organ of the Chinese Communist Party organ whose functions include foreign intelligence.
+From the early 1960s, Adler was also affiliated with the International Liaison Department, an important organ of the Chinese Communist Party whose functions include foreign intelligence.

 Early life

-Solomon Adler was born on August 6, 1909 in Leeds, England.
+Solomon Adler was born on August 6, 1909, in Leeds, England.
 The Adler family was of Jewish ancestry and originally from Karelitz, Belarus, moving to Leeds in 1900.
 Solomon Adler was the fifth of ten children; the oldest was Saul Adler, who became a well-known Israeli parasitologist.
 Adler studied economics at Oxford and University College, London.
 He moved to the United States in 1935 to do research.

 Career

 In 1936, he was hired at the Works Progress Administration's National Research Project but soon moved to the Treasury Department's Division of Monetary Research and Statistics, where he worked with Harry Dexter White for the next several years.

 Adler became a naturalized US citizen in 1940.
 In 1941, he was posted to China, where he remained as Treasury representative until 1948.
-His reports from China to Treasury secretary Henry Morgenthau Jr., during the war years were widely circulated and played an important role in shaping American wartime economic policy toward China.
+His reports from China to Treasury Secretary Henry Morgenthau Jr., during the war years were widely circulated and played an important role in shaping American wartime economic policy toward China.

 In 1949, Adler became the subject of a Loyalty of Government Employees investigation.
 He resigned before the case was resolved and returned to Britain, where he taught for several years at Cambridge University.
 When his US passport expired, he was denaturalized and lost his citizenship.

 In 1957, Adler wrote a well-received book, The Chinese Economy.

 Adler moved to China in the early 1960s.
 His work in China was not commensurate with his policy expertise.
 Like most Americans working in China during the 1950s and 1960s, he worked as an English-language expert, including working in the lead group translating the Selected Works of Mao Zedong into English.

 A Chinese work published in 1983 stated that from 1963 on Adler worked for China's International Liaison Department, an organ of the Chinese Communist Party whose functions include foreign intelligence.
 According to historian R. Bruce Craig, Adler's apartment in Beijing was provided by the Liaison Department, indicating that the department was Adler's work unit.